 |Scheffauer Kaiserfestival ||Mid July |

-The tiny town of Scheffau has a charming village centre with a few cafés, bars and restaurants serving Austrian and Italian fare.
-Though if you want greater choice, you may have to venture to Ellmau and Söll for a bit more variety.
+Tiny Scheffau has a charming village centre with a few cafés, bars and restaurants serving Austrian and Italian fare.
+Though if you want greater choice, you may have to venture to Ellmau or Söll for a bit more variety.

 In the lower part of the village is Gastof, serving traditional Austrian cuisine at pretty reasonable prices.
 This restaurant is great for families as it has a good-sized play area.